brucemack/brucemack.github.io/ampersand/index.md

 processor that includes support for the NEON instruction for DSP acceleration (see above).

 Bottom line: the breaking point is around 500 connections.
 [I made this recording of the test](https://ampersand-asl.s3.us-west-1.amazonaws.com/releases/hubtest-500.wav) so you can hear what the audio sounds like at scale.
 A few notes about what you're listening to:
-* The test hub was started in the AWS Northern Virginia, US region.
+* The test hub was started in the AWS NorCal US region.
+The hub process is set to use the Linux RR (real-time) scheduler policy with a priority of 50.
 * I launched four copies of my load test node, each making 125 connections to the test hub.
-These connections originated from NorCal, Ohio, Central Canada, and Ireland.
+These connections originated from Northern Virginia, Ohio, Central Canada, and Ireland.
 All of these connections requested the G711 ulaw CODEC.
 * I launched two normal instances of the Ampersand server on my desktop in Massachusetts and connected both to the test hub, requesting the 16K HD CODEC.
-* I started the audio recorder on the first of my two my Windows desktop nodes.
+* I started the audio recorder on the first of my two Windows desktop nodes.
 * I commanded the hub to report its status using DTMF *70.
 The read-back announces 502 connections and lists off the first few connections.
-(NOTE: The first time I ran this test it tried to read off all 502 connections, obviously that needed to be changed!)
+(NOTE: The first time I ran this test it tried to read off all 502 connections and overflowed the TTS queue - obviously that needed to be changed!)
 * I commanded the hub to connect to the 61057 parrot using DTMF *361057.
 Here the audio gets a bit muddled because the hub's telemetry announcement is overlapped by the parrot's initial greeting, but at least you can hear that the mixing is working properly.